pranay-anchan/PUI2018_shb395/HW6_shb395/README.md

 # HW6 Overview

-Assignment 1: For this assignment, I acquired and then manipulated PLUTO data made available by NYC Open Data.
+Assignment 1: For this assignment, I acquired and then manipulated NYC PLUTO data, which is a collection of detailed tax lot information for every property in New York City.

 Assignment 2: For this assignment, I performed SQL queries on CitiBike data stored in CartoDB.